NextFaze/power-adapters/README.md

 * Handle and present errors as they occur
 * Dispatch change notifications to your adapter so your `RecyclerView` or `ListView` can present content changes in real-time.

-Async Data aims to simplify this by encapsulating the above concerns into a single object: `Data<T>`.
+Power Data aims to simplify this by encapsulating the above concerns into a single object: `Data<T>`.
 In doing so, it allows you to retain one object when a config change occurs, like an orientation change.
 This way you don't need to reload or parcel/unparcel all of your list results when that occurs.